bjnath/demodocs/INSTALL.rst

 - `Python(x,y) <https://python-xy.github.io/>`_
 - `WinPython <https://winpython.github.io/>`_

-???
-Can we spare some words to help people choose?

 To be sure you reference your installed version in the ``scikit-image`` documentation, run the `version check <#version-check>`_ above.